fantasy1114/euphorus_front/README.md

 $ npm install
 ```

 You will now need to replace the API URLs with the localhost url of the backend 'cab230assignment2' server.
+The API urls are located within api.js.
 Run cab230assignment2 server first, and then start the cab230assignment1 react app.

 To start the application